 The Department of Public Safety’s Division of Fire Safety regulates blasting at quarries.
-They are responsible for the enforcement of the Missouri Blasting Safety Act, including the testing of blasters and to investigate violations of the act.
-The State Blasting Safety Board, appointed by the governor, has the duty to advise the state fire marshal in the development of application and registration forms, training, examinations, and setting fees for the filing of required applications, registrations and reports; approve or disapprove any examination for licensing of blasters; hold hearings upon appeals and notices of violation; approve any rule proposed by the Division of Fire Safety for the administration; and advise or assist the division in any other matter regarding administration or enforcement.
+They are responsible for enforcing the Missouri Blasting Safety Act, including the testing of blasters and to investigate violations of the act.
+The State Blasting Safety Board, appointed by the governor, has the duty to advise the state fire marshal in developing application and registration forms, training, examinations and setting fees for the filing of required applications, registrations and reports; approve or disapprove any examination for licensing of blasters; hold hearings upon appeals and notices of violation; approve any rule proposed by the Division of Fire Safety for the administration; and advise or assist the division in any other matter regarding administration or enforcement.

 What is the role of the Missouri Department of Natural Resources?

-Staff with the department's Geological Survey's Land Reclamation Program issue mining permits to ensure land is reclaimed to a beneficial land when mining operations are complete.
+Team members with the department's Land Reclamation Program issue mining permits to ensure land is reclaimed to a beneficial land when mining operations are complete.
 The Land Reclamation Program regulates permit boundaries and any other conditions identified in the operator’s permit.
 The department’s Division of Environmental Quality regulates concerns regarding water and air.